davidz299/davidz299/README.md

 💼 Previous Software Developer at Ericsson.
 Full-stack software development, creating software and tools that automate and simplify tasks.

-• Create software tools in Python and Java used by global institutes, companies and organizations.
+• Project lead of numerous software tools in Python and Java used by global institutes, companies and organizations.

 • Develop software in Python and Django involving data processing and web scraping.
-Improved efficiency, reducing the run time from 23 minutes to 3 minutes
+Improved efficiency, reducing the run time from 23 minutes to 3 minutes.

 • Implement refactoring and functional development of existing software in Python, HTML, and Java.